• Skip to primary navigation

 • If you feel that the soup is a little too thin, you can thicken it with cornstarch.
 Make a slurry by mixing 2 tablespoons cornstarch in 2 tablespoons water and add it to the soup in the last step.
 Stir until slightly thickened.

-• Mushroom soup - comfortingly thick and tasty with an Indian twist!
+• Mushroom Soup - comfortingly thick and tasty with an Indian twist!

-• Cauliflower soup - A smooth blended soup with the goodness of cauli, butter beans, turmeric, garlic, and herbs.
+• Cauliflower Soup - a smooth blended soup with the goodness of cauli, butter beans, turmeric, garlic, and herbs.

 Want to check out the entire collection of soup recipes on the blog?
 Go right ahead!